 The purpose of the project has been to highlight the possibilities the municipalities and regions have to accommodate a more circular economy in the future.

 EUROCITIES is the leading network of more than 140 major European cities, working together to improve the quality of urban life.
 It strives for a Europe where cities are genuine partners with the EU to create a better future.
-It puts citizens at the heart of developments towards inclusive, prosperous and healthy cities with future-fit local governments.
+It puts individuals at the heart of developments to achieve inclusive, prosperous and healthy cities with future-fit local governments.
 It works to connect EU and local policy developments in areas such as climate, environment, mobility, economic development, social affairs, culture, digital transformation and urban development.
-Circular economy cuts across all those areas of work.
+The circular economy cuts across all those areas of work.

 Municipal Waste Europe is the European umbrella association representing public responsibility for waste.